 How do you Meditate on God’s Word?

 Just so you know, while it is important to meditate on God’s Word, there’s no set way you have to do it.
-However, I will give you some tips that I find to be helpful.
+However, I will give you some specific ways that I find to be helpful in meditating on the word of truth in your daily life.

-- Pick a verse or short passage.
-This could be something that stood out to you while reading the Bible or one used in a devotional.
+• Pick a single verse or short passage.
+This could be a passage of Scripture that stood out to you as you do your Bible reading or one used in a devotional.
+Sometimes if you’re going through a hard time, a Bible verse may stand out in a way it never has before.

-- Pray back to God what you just learned.
+• Pray back to God what you just learned.
 Ask Him to change you with what you learned.
+He is worthy of praise, so also praise him for His character and wondrous works.

-- Consider writing the verse on a card and placing it where you’ll see it throughout the day.
+• Consider writing the verse on a card and placing it where you’ll see it throughout the day.
+This is another creative way to really meditate on the Word of God.
+As you see the card, you can continue to meditate on what God is teaching you.

 What Happens when you Meditate on God’s Word?

 There are many benefits to meditating on the Word of God.
 So, what kind of things happen when we reflect and ponder on God’s Word?
-Let’s look at the results of spending time meditating on Scripture.
+Let’s look at the results of the value of meditation using Scripture.
 There are also benefits to reading the Bible each day that would carry over to meditating as well.

-- We are reminded of Who God is.
+• We are reminded of Who God is.
 As we meditate, we see again the wonderful attributes of God.
-He never changes even though our circumstances do.
+The good thing is that He never changes even though our circumstances do.

-- We focus on God’s mighty works.
-This builds our faith by reminding us that He can and does still perform mighty works in our world and even in our lives today.
+• We focus on God’s mighty works.
+This builds our faith by reminding us of the mighty deeds of the Lord.
+He can and still does perform miracles in our world and even in our lives today.

-- Leads us to character growth.
-The more time we spend with God, the more like Him we will become.
+• Leads us to character growth.
+The good news is that the more time we spend with God, the more like Him we will become.

-- Fills us with truth.
+• Fills us with truth.
 We are consuming God’s truth when we meditate on His Word.
-This gives us a deeper understanding of God, His plan, and how He works.
+This gives us a deeper understanding of God, His plan, and how He works versus focusing on what our own hearts tell us.

-- Chases away our worries, fears, and anxieties.
-We are filled instead with God’s peace, strength, and comfort.
+• Chases away our worries, fears, and anxieties.
+We are filled instead with God’s perfect peace, strength, and comfort, which a purpose of meditation.

-- Helps us deal with sin.
-It is important that we meditate on the Word of God so that we become aware of our sin and need for the forgiveness that only comes through Jesus Christ.
+• Helps us deal with sin.
+It is important that we meditate on the Word of God so that we become aware of our sins and need for the forgiveness that only comes through Jesus Christ.
 We also learn Scripture to combat temptations.

-- Leads us in God’s ways.
-We learn more and more about how He wants us to live.
+• Leads us in God’s ways.
+We learn more and more about how He wants us to live and about the good work God is doing in and through us.

-- Reminds us of God’s unfailing love.
+• Reminds us of God’s unfailing love.
 All throughout the Bible, there are verses talking about how much God loves us.
 Take time to meditate on them.
+As you embrace God’s faithfulness and love for you, you begin to see yourself the way He sees you.

 You may also be interested in: